oravirt/vagrant-vbox-si-fs/README.md

 And then: `vagrant up`

 This will (by default):
-- create a VM based on Oracle Linux 7.3
+- create a VM based on Oracle Linux 7.5
-- create a 12.2 container database called 'orclcdb'
+- create a 12.2 container database called `orclcdb`
-- create a pdb called 'orclpdb'
+- create a pdb called `orclpdb1`
-- sys/system passwords are Oracle123
+- sys/system passwords are `Oracle_123`
+- A tablespace called `appuser1_data` is created in the pdb
+- A user called `appuser1` is created in the pdb
+- A service called `app1_service` is created in the pdb

 If you just want to create the machine, and not run the provisioning step run this: